sh4hzaib/simple-peer/README.md

 ## Main
 - Merged v1.3 to main.
-- Added Backlight Control.
-0.0 on lock, 0.5 on unlock.
+- Added Backlight Control and Enable Backlight in settings.
+PowerSetting 0.0 on lock, 0.5 on unlock.

 ## v1.1